Section A: UK Care Worker Visa Rules

 - Have held continuous Skilled Worker permission in one of the eligible care SOC codes since your last grant of permission.

-Note the 3‑month qualifying employment period applies only when switching sponsors, and is not required if staying with the same employer under transitional provisions.
+Note the qualifying employment period applies when switching sponsors, and does not apply if staying with the same employer under transitional provisions.

-The new employer must be Home Office-approved with a sponsor licence and provide a new CoS.
-For England-based roles, they must be CQC-registered and actively providing regulated activities (unless you qualify under a pre-March 11, 2024, transitional exemption for same-employer switches).
+The new employer should be Home Office-approved with a sponsor licence and provide a new CoS.
+For England-based roles, they should be CQC-registered and actively providing regulated activities, unless your case falls within the published same-employer extension exemption linked to pre-11 March 2024 grants.
 For other UK nations, equivalent regulators apply (e.g., Care Inspectorate Wales).

-You can switch at RQF Level 3 (or RQF Level 2 for SOC 6135) under transitional rules, provided your original grant was before 22 July 2025, and permission is continuous.
+You can switch at RQF Level 3 under transitional rules, provided your original grant was before 22 July 2025, and permission is continuous.

-Retain proof of B1-level proficiency (or exemption) from your original application; no need to re-prove unless circumstances change.
-Show £1,270 in savings (held for 28 days) unless the new sponsor certifies maintenance and provide updated criminal record certificates if not previously provided when switching to an occupation requiring it (i.e. care roles).
+Retain proof of B1-level proficiency (or exemption) from your original application; you do not need to re-prove unless circumstances change.
+Show £1,270 in savings (held for 28 days) unless the new sponsor certifies maintenance and provide updated criminal record certificates if not previously provided when switching to an occupation requiring it.

 If your visa was post-11 March 2024, you cannot add new dependants during the switch.
-Pre-2024 holders can include existing dependants if they meet rules (e.g., additional funds: £285 for first, £315 each extra).globalworkplaceinsider.com
+Pre-11 March 2024 holders can include existing dependants if they meet rules (e.g., additional funds: £285 for first, £315 each extra).

 If you don’t meet these (e.g., no continuous permission), the switch may be refused, and you’d need to leave and reapply under a different route (but new care visas are unavailable).